-Phidippus audax and P. princeps (Figure 2) were fieldcaptured in the vicinity of Ithaca, New York.
-Hatchling P. texanus were reared from a brood sac found in Lea County, New Mexico, by David B. Richman.
-All males from this brood were fairly uniform in appearance and followed the description typical for either P. texanus or P. ardens (Edwards 2004).
-Half of the females had the typical P. ardens coloration, and half had the typical P. texanus coloration (Figure 3).
-Per Edwards (2004, page 92), these two species, along with P. purpuratus, might constitute one widespread variable species.
+Hatchling P. texanus Banks 1906 were reared from a brood sac found in Lea County, New Mexico by David B. Richman.
+All males from this brood were fairly uniform in appearance after the description (Edwards 2004) for either P. texanus or P. ardens Peckham & Peckham 1901.
+About half of the reared females had the typical P. ardens coloration, and half had the typical P. texanus coloration (Figure 4).
+Per Edwards (2004, page 92), these two species, along with P. purpuratus Keyserling 1885, "might constitute one widespread variable species."
 No attempt was made to separate the two color forms in trials, which primarily involved immature animals for this species.